meilisearch/documentation/resources/faq.md

 ## Is killing a MeiliSearch process safe?

 Killing MeiliSearch is **safe**, even in the middle of a process (ex: adding a batch of documents).
 When you restart the server, it will start the task from the beginning.
-More information in the [asynchronous updates guide](/learn/advanced/asynchronous_updates.md).
+More information in the [asynchronous operations guide](/learn/advanced/asynchronous_operations.md).

 ## Does MeiliSearch deliver an interface to search in my documents?